17 Awesome Typography Videos — FREE Assets Included

-Ira Glass (NPR personality) gets the typographic traetment.
-Video made using Illustrator and After Effects.
+Ira Glass (NPR personality) gets the typographic treatment.

-by Jacob Gilbreath - Audio from Conan O’Brien’s last night on The Tonight Show.
-Beautiful 3D typography and design.
+Using audio from Conan O’Brien’s last night on The Tonight Show, this video showcases beautiful 3D typography and design.

 Typophile Film Festival

-by Brent Barson- A typography video based on the five senses.
-This one has no CG effects, as all the effects were produced with analog means.
+This is a typography video based on the five senses.
+This one has no CG effects — all the effects were produced by analog means.

 In case you don’t want to go through the trouble of animating your own text, our in-house designer and After Effects wizard, John Rodriguez, recently created this pack of FREE Neon Animated Typefaces.